srrvnn/learning/README.md

 structures
 ===============

-this is half the code, for any problem.
+if you have got the right sructures, you have more than half the solution.